Pierre Leon Ivanoff (1850 -1907)

 It is not known when an how he arrived, but he married Emma Rooney in 1876 in Melbourne.

 Two kids were born in succession - Peter Francis Ivanoff (1876, died in 1877) and Olga Louise Ivanoff (1878-1923).
 Olga Louise married George McNamara in 1896.
+There was possibly another daughter - Ivanoff Dagmar Louisa who married McEwan Archibald Chas in 1902.

 It appears from the article below that the couple separated by early 1880.
 Emma "for the past few months had been living apart from her husband, lodged with a blacksmith named John Griffiths".
 Emma died in May 1880.